Pedro Paulet: Later life

-In 1929, he was named Counsel General of Peru in Rotterdam and would continue work on his rocket designs with two Dutch engineers; Hans Doerr and a man named Philip.
+In 1929, he was named Consul General of Peru in Rotterdam and would continue work on his rocket designs with two Dutch engineers; Hans Doerr and a man named Philip.
 Into the 1930s, Paulet promoted the development of Peru on the international stage, publishing an outline on how Germans could migrate to the nation and assist with its development.
 He would continue to experiment on aircraft designs, formulating ideas of thermoelectric generators being placed on the exterior aircraft in 1930, focusing on the temperature difference between the cold exterior in the stratosphere and the warm interior of the vehicle.
-In 1932, he was named Counsel General in Yokohama where he would write Modern Japan and its Economic Bases.
+In 1932, he was named Consul General in Yokohama where he would write Modern Japan and its Economic Bases.

 He would return to Peru in 1935 with his family, all except for his oldest child Hector who had married a woman in Japan, with Paulet helping with the creation of the Commercial Department of the Chancellery.
 He sought funding for creating a jet engine in Peru and the United Kingdom, although he was unsuccessful.
-Paulet would be named Counsel General in Buenos Aires in 1941.
+Paulet would be named Consul General in Buenos Aires in 1941.
 When Peru broke diplomatic relations with Japan during World War II, Paulet's engine was lost while in transit between Japan and Peru.
 In 1944, Paulet stated that his rocket could fly up to 600 miles per hour in the outer atmosphere.

 Towards the end of his life, Paulet would experience tinnitus and dizziness due to previous damage to his ears, causing him great stress.
 On 30 January 1945, upon receiving a telegram from Peru saying that he had reached the age limit of his diplomatic service, Paulet became upset and died of cardiac arrest in Buenos Aires, Argentina; he was found still clutching the telegram according to Ambassador Jacinto Rada.